decred/dcrdocs/docs/mining/proof-of-work.md

 Proof-of-work mining, more commonly referred to as PoW mining, is the activity of committing your computer’s hardware and resources to process network transactions and build the blocks that make up the blockchain in the Decred network.
-Each time a block is created (by a miner), about 30 new Decred coins are made.
-These coins are then split up as follows:
+Each time a block is created (by a miner), which is then approved by ticket holders, new coins are created.
+These new coins are called the block reward.
+The block reward adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/1011.

+Each new block reward is then split up as follows:

 Subsidy | Party
 ---     | ---